Bayd w Banadoura

 Notes

-Using eggs straight from the fridge will drastically drop the temperature of the tomato sauce, leading to uneven cooking and a watery separation in the pan.
+Always use room temperature eggs.
+Cold eggs straight from the fridge will drastically drop the temperature of the tomato sauce, leading to uneven cooking and watery separation.

 From Cook Lebanese in America.